wix/Detox/docs/Introduction.Android.md

 ### 3. Create Android Test class

-You need to add the file `android/app/src/androidTest/java/com/[your.package]/DetoxTest.java` and fill it like [this](../detox/test/android/app/src/androidTest/java/com/example/DetoxTest.java), except that you need to change the package to your projects name.
+You need to add the file `android/app/src/androidTest/java/com/[your.package]/DetoxTest.java` and fill it like [this](../detox/test/android/app/src/androidTest/java/com/example/DetoxTest.java), except that you need to change the package to your project's package name in both the AndroidManifest.xml file as well as in this DetoxTest.java file.

 ### 4. Add Android configuration